16th century, refurbished in 1796

 Takekoshi Dochin, whose name is written by Oshikasuke in his inscription, was a general commander of the Sengoku period, lord of the Ogaki castle in Mino.
 He died in 1556 during the battle of Nagaragawa.

-The armor accompanied by a certificate of registration as Koshu Tokubetsu Kicho Shiryo (Especially Important Armor Object) issued by the Nihon Katchu Bugu Kenkyu Hozon Kai (Japanese Armor Preservation Society).
+This authentic samurai armor is accompanied by a certificate of registration as Koshu Tokubetsu Kicho Shiryo (Especially Important Armor Object) issued by the Nihon Katchu Bugu Kenkyu Hozon Kai (Japanese Armor Preservation Society).

 All constructed in small leather hon-kozane (true scale) laced in green and blue leather, with the typical features of pre-Edo suits of armor.